doctorfree/MMM-MacAddressScan/README.md

 ./arps2mm.sh
 ````

-**Note** Updating the vendor database is recommended before generating the
+**Note:** Updating the vendor database is recommended before generating the
 device array.
 See the [installation instructions](#installation) for details.

 ### Example Config